Generic Name: fluconazole (floo KOE na zole)

 Fluconazole is used to treat infections caused by fungus, which can invade any part of the body including the mouth, throat, esophagus, lungs, bladder, genital area, and the blood.

-Fluconazole is also used to prevent fungal infection in people with weak immune systems caused by cancer treatment, bone marrow transplant, or diseases such as AIDS.
+Fluconazole is also used to prevent fungal infection in people who have a weak immune system caused by cancer treatment, bone marrow transplant, or diseases such as AIDS.

 Fluconazole may also be used for purposes not listed in this medication guide.

 You should not use this medicine if you are allergic to fluconazole, or if you also take cisapride, erythromycin, pimozide, or quinidine.